AlternC/alternc-cli/README.md

 This cli is not directly an AlternC wrapper, purpose, in first time, is to rationalize console logic.
 And wrap these commmands with introspection or hardcoded code

-* Objects could be set in /usr/lib/alternc/panel/class/m_*.php or other transversal structure
+* Ressources could be set in /usr/lib/alternc/panel/class/m_*.php or other transversal structure :
-  * as AlternC object we can think to account, ftp, mail, ...
+  * as an AlternC object we can think to account, ftp, mail, ...,
-  * as Transversal object we can think to permission, opendkim, ...
+  * as Transversal elements as services (bind, apache, opendkim, ...) or generic (admin, ...)
 * Action could be split in two part, common and specific action
-  * as common action we have add, update, delete, list
+  * as common actions we have add, update, delete, list, rebuild,
-  * as specific action we have print, search, fix
+  * as specific actions we have print, search, fix
-* Options are free and should be related to action and/or object
+* Options are free and should be related to action and/or ressource

 Actually cli could be defined with develop as this :